A #DonaldTrumpJr Affair With #AubreyODay Doesn't Sound Amicable

 “When it started, they were very serious all of a sudden.
 He told her it was over with his wife, that they were separated and he didn’t love her — all of that stuff … Aubrey fell for him hard.
 She thought they were going to be together for real.”

-Vanessa Trump reportedly found emails between her husband, Donald Trump Jr and Aubrey O’Day in March of 2012.
-Vanessa Trump and Don Jr reconciled and had two more children.
+Vanessa Trump reportedly found emails between Donald Trump Jr. and Aubrey O’Day in March of 2012.
+Vanessa Trump and Don Jr. reconciled and had two more children.